-Glen N. Gaulton, Ph.D. is Executive Vice Dean, Chief Scientific Officer, and Professor of Pathology and Laboratory of Medicine at the University of Pennsylvania School of Medicine.
+Glen N. Gaulton, Ph.D. is Executive Vice Dean, Chief Scientific Officer, and Professor of Pathology and Laboratory Medicine at the Perelman School of Medicine at the University of Pennsylvania.
 As Executive Vice Dean and Chief Scientific Officer, Dr. Gaulton has operational, planning, and financial responsibility for the academic component of all research endeavors and research training missions within the School of Medicine.
 This includes the Offices of Research Program Development, Combined Degree and Physician Scholar Programs, Biomedical Graduate Studies, Postdoctoral Programs, Masters Programs, Corporate Alliances, Global Health, and Human Research.

 Dr. Gaulton received the Ph.D. in biochemistry and molecular biology from the University of California, Santa Barbara.
 He conducted postgraduate research in immunology at the School of Public Health and School of Medicine at Harvard University.
 Dr. Gaulton was appointed Assistant Professor of Pathology and Laboratory Medicine in the School of Medicine at the University of Pennsylvania in 1987, as Associate Professor with tenure in 1991, and as a full Professor in 1998.
 Dr. Gaulton was appointed Associate Dean and Director of the Combined Degree and Physician Scholar Programs in 1993, Director of Biomedical Graduate Studies in 1995, Vice Dean for Research and Research Training in 1998 and Executive Vice Dean and Chief Scientific Officer in 2006.